-\begin{remark} If $Y$ is an $n$-dimensional CAT(0) cube complex, then every embedding $\bold{P}_1\times\cdots\times \bold{P}_n\hookrightarrow Y$ for 1-dimensional cube complexes $\bold{P}_i$ is an isometric embedding.
-It can be easily seen by looking at the induced link map and its image.
-For example, when $Y$ is 2-dimensional, the link of any vertex in $\bold{P}_1\times\bold{P}_2$ is a bipartite complete graph (which has no triangles) and the link of any vertex in $Y$ has no triangles; the image of the induced link map must be a full subcomplex.
-By the same reason, if $Y$ is an $n$-dimensional NPC cube complex, then every immersion $\bold{P}_1\times\cdots\times \bold{P}_n\rightarrow Y$ is a locally isometric embedding. \end{remark}
+\begin{remark} If $Y$ is an $n$-dimensional NPC cube complex, then every immersion $\iota:\bold{P}_1\times\cdots\times \bold{P}_n\hookrightarrow Y$ for 1-dimensional cube complexes $\bold{P}_i$ is locally isometric.
+It can be seen by looking at the induced link map and its image.
+For instance, when $n=2$, the link of any vertex in $\bold{P}_1\times\bold{P}_2$ is a bipartite complete graph and the link of any vertex in $Y$ has no triangles; the image of the induced link map must be a full subcomplex.
+If $Y$ is additionally simply-connected, then the immersion $\iota$ is an isometric embedding. \end{remark}